How Much Does a Bathroom Remodel Cost?

 Updating the toilet, sink, and tub or tub/shower enclosure can make a huge difference in the appearance of a bathroom, especially if the existing fixtures were particularly dated.
 Fixtures can be purchased in home stores, specialty stores, or online, but if you’re not planning to replace the flooring it’s important to choose a new fixture with the same or a slightly larger footprint than the old one.
 You’ll also want to pay attention to the placement and height of plumbing connections, as changing the location of the plumbing hookups will press the budget significantly.
 Fixtures range in cost from $200 to as much as $1,800 for specialty options.

 Remodeling a bathroom floor can be as simple as adding peel-and-stick tiles (you may be surprised to see the modern options!) on top of the existing floor or as intricate as laying down mesh mosaic tile and grout.
 Bathrooms are usually smaller spaces, so this may be a DIY job, but they are also spaces with a lot of odd angles and cuts.
-Depending on the size of your bathroom and the number of necessary cuts and amount of waste, materials for flooring will make up 10 percent to 15 percent of the budget, or $200 to $1,350.
+Depending on the size of your bathroom and the number of necessary cuts and amount of waste, materials for flooring will make up 10 percent to 15 percent of the budget.
+The average cost for porcelain tile flooring is $860 to $2,600, and the cost for stone tile flooring is $900 to $2,800.

 Walls, Doors, and Ceilings